firebase/firebase-cpp-sdk/release_build_files/readme.md

 ## Release Notes
 ### Upcoming Release
 -   Changes
+    - AdMob: The AdMob SDK has been deprecated.
+Please update your app to use the new Google Mobile Ads SDK which facilitates similar functionality.
     - General (Android): Switched over to Android BoM (Bill of Materials) for dependency versions.
 This requires Gradle 5.
     - Database (Desktop): If the app data directory doesn't exist, create it.